Shreekar11/queryflow/README.md

 ## Features

 ### Core Features

-- **SQL Query Editor**: Write SQL queries using `AceEditor` with MySQL syntax highlighting, auto-completion, and theme support.
+- **SQL Query Editor**: Write and run SQL queries easily using `AceEditor`, with MySQL syntax highlighting for better readability.
 - **Dropdown Predefined Query Selector**: Select and execute predefined queries from a dropdown list.
 - **Table to Display Data**: View query results in a responsive table.

 ### Additional Features

 - **Query History**: Access the last 5 executed queries from the history list.
 - **Search Query History**: Quickly find previously executed queries using a search function within the history list.
 - **CSV Export**: Export query results as a CSV file.
 - **Optimized Table Rendering for Large Datasets**: Efficiently render large datasets using `react-window` without impacting browser performance.
 - **Sorting Functionality**: Sort table data in ascending or descending order by clicking on the table headers.
 - **Dark Mode**: Switch between light and dark themes for enhanced accessibility.

 ## Flow Diagram